Alloy Artifacts

 Sockets and Drive Tools

-Fig. 8 shows an early 1/2-drive York 5/8 hex socket, marked only with the York name and the fractional size.
+Fig. 8 shows a rare 1/2-drive York 5/8 hexagonal socket, marked only with the York name and fractional size.

 The finish is plain steel.